At a Glance

 Prizes

-• Rank Award: By Pass^3 on hidden test set
+• Rank Award: For top Pass^3 performance on the hidden test set.

-• Best Innovation Award: For novel approaches - efficient use of open models, creative architectures, ...
+• Best Innovation Award: For novel agent harnessing, reliability design, efficient model use, and thoughtful engineering.
 Evaluated based on the required technical report.

 • Certificates for award winners